Trump unveils plan to privatize US air traffic control system

 The proposed technology changes include moving from the current system based on radar and voice communications to one based on satellite navigation and digital communications.

-"After billions and billions in taxpayer dollars spent and way too many years of delay, we're still stuck with an ancient, broken, antiquated system that does work," Trump said Monday.
+"After billions and billions in taxpayer dollars spent and way too many years of delay, we're still stuck with an ancient, broken, antiquated system," Trump said Monday.

 Union officials have also complained that the FAA has been unable to resolve chronic controller understaffing at some of the nation's busiest facilities and pointed to the modernization effort's slow progress.